jboss-mobile/unified-push-helloworld/README.md

 Before building and deploying the clients it's necessary to set up an _UnifiedPush Server_ instance.
 There are actually 3 options for doing this :

 * Using the OpenShift [AeroGear Cartridge](http://aerogear.org/docs/unifiedpush/ups_userguide/openshift/) .
 This is the easiest option, if you don't have an OpenShift account yet, you can freely sign up [here](https://www.openshift.com/app/account/new).
-* Download a released WAR, you can grab it [here](http://aerogear.org/push/) and then follow [these instructions](http://aerogear.org/docs/unifiedpush/ups_userguide/server-installation/) to set up the database and to deploy it on an Application Server.
+* Download the released WARs, you can grab them [here](http://aerogear.org/push/) and then follow [these instructions](http://aerogear.org/docs/unifiedpush/ups_userguide/server-installation/) to set up the database and to deploy it on an Application Server.
 * Build from the source : clone this [repo](https://github.com/aerogear/aerogear-unifiedpush-server) and then follow [these instructions](http://aerogear.org/docs/unifiedpush/ups_userguide/server-installation/) to set up the database and to deploy it on an Application Server.